 Not sure about the implications of paying tax in Canada as an Australian citizen?
-This article from Taxback.com can help you figure everything out.
+Check out this article from our trusted partner Taxback.com!

 However there are also many differences to consider, including how you pay your taxes.

 Here is some useful info from Taxback.com to help you take the stress out of these differences.

 1. Residency Status